Watch real Users. Understand Why User Struggle.

 Fix it Fast.

-Was the "Place Order" button hidden below the fold on mobile?
-Did the shipping calculator throw an error nobody reported?
+Did the shipping calculator encounter an error that went unreported?
 Were users confused by the layout and clicking the wrong element over and over?

 Numbers tell you what happened.
 Session replay shows you why.